airan-tw/azure_training/M1/Implement Azure functions/README.md

 ## About the module

-This module covers creating Functions apps, and how to integrate triggers and inputs/outputs in to the app.
+Learn how to create and deploy Azure Functions.
+Explore hosting options, bindings, triggers, and how to use Durable Functions to define stateful workflows.

 ## Modules in this learning path: